- 1. Name of the medicinal product

 Duration of treatmentPatients with MBC or MGC should be treated with Herceptin until progression of disease.
 Patients with EBC should be treated with Herceptin for 1 year or until disease recurrence, whichever occurs first; extending treatment in EBC beyond one year is not recommended (see section 5.1).

 Dose reductionNo reductions in the dose of Herceptin were made during clinical trials.
 Patients may continue therapy during periods of reversible, chemotherapy-induced myelosuppression but they should be monitored carefully for complications of neutropenia during this time.
-Refer to the SmPC for paclitaxel, docetaxel or aromatase inhibitor for information on dose reduction or delays.If left ventricular ejection fraction (LVEF) drops ≥ 10 ejection fraction (EF) points from baseline AND to below 50 %, treatment should be suspended and a repeat LVEF assessment performed within approximately 3 weeks.
-If LVEF has not improved, or declined further, or symptomatic congestive heart failure (CHF) has developed, discontinuation of Herceptin should be strongly considered, unless the benefits for the individual patient are deemed to outweigh the risks.
+Refer to the SmPC for paclitaxel, docetaxel or aromatase inhibitor for information on dose reduction or delays.If left ventricular ejection fraction (LVEF) percentage drops ≥ 10 points from baseline AND to below 50 %, treatment should be suspended and a repeat LVEF assessment performed within approximately 3 weeks.
+If LVEF has not improved, or has declined further, or if symptomatic congestive heart failure (CHF) has developed, discontinuation of Herceptin should be strongly considered, unless the benefits for the individual patient are deemed to outweigh the risks.
 All such patients should be referred for assessment by a cardiologist and followed up.

 Paediatric populationThere is no relevant use of Herceptin in the paediatric population.